caixingyang1228/DVIA-Final-Project/README.md

 I have thought of two scenarios.

--   The first is to find highly relevant areas based on the tag.
+-   First, find highly relevant areas based on the tag.

 (To make it more visual, I thought of inserting illustrations from the article into the tag page)

 ![](images/image3.png)

--   The second is based on regions to correspond to tag keywords with a higher level of attention.
+-   Second, based on regions to correspond to tag keywords with a higher level of attention.

 -   ![](images/image1.png)